Wain13/linux-administration/file_systems/links.md

 - Removing the source file of links
   - for Hard links the data still exists on the link file
-  - for soft links the data is gone
+  - for symbolic links the data is gone